-Founder Judy Fleischman is a Board-certified Chaplain (BCC) who developed an integrative approach to healing while caring for people recovering from trauma, as well as those coping with grief and loss during difficult transitions with illness and end of life.
+Founder Judy Fleischman is a Board-certified Chaplain (BCC) who came to recognize the healing power of caring community while offering inclusive spiritual support to people recovering from trauma, as well as those coping with grief and loss during difficult transitions with illness and end of life.

-This approach is anchored in a vision of healing as reclaiming your sense of wholeness through creativity, connection, and community.
-As a clinical consultant to HealthCare Chaplaincy Network (HCCN) since 2014, Judy has expanded the reach of such care, helping to grow HCCN's Chaplains On Hand programs.
+As a clinical consultant to HealthCare Chaplaincy Network (HCCN), Judy has expanded the reach of such care, helping to grow HCCN's Chaplains On Hand programs.
 This service provides tele-health chaplaincy care by phone and online.

 Helping people to identify and access spiritual resources as they define them is where healing begins.
 Facilitating ways to express this, to experience and co-create ritual, to name and claim what truly matters in facing difficulty, in facing loss, and in celebrating what gives life meaning and purpose.
 All of these opportunities for healing can be transformative.
-"Open source" refers to including all of who you are.
-A wonderful way to do this is through bringing together chaplaincy care, mindfulness-based practices, expressive arts therapies and cognitive behavioral therapy methods.
+"Open Chaplaincy" refers to including all of who you are and approaches this through bringing together professional chaplaincy care, mindfulness-based practices, and methods of music and expressive arts therapies and activating these through partnership in caring community.

 I began this healing work in New York City in the aftermath of 9/11/01.
 Since then, I have worked in a variety of healthcare settings including: Memorial Sloan Kettering Cancer Center, Hospital for Special Surgery (the #1 rated Orthopedic hospital in the U.S.), and Housing Works, Inc. (the largest minority-run social service and advocacy agency for people living with HIV/AIDS in the U.S.).